waylad/moonwar/README.md

 ## What's next?

 We want to create more spaceship parts and generate a collection of 10,000 unique ships then sell that collection in order to finance the development of the game to build more enemies, worlds, a multiplayer mode, some storytelling, improve the DSL, and so on...

+## Any questions?

+If you have any questions or need access to the source code on Github, please email me at waylad42@gmail.com